determined-ai/yogadl/README.md

 ## Why `yogadl`?

-At Determined AI, we help many customers perform high-performance data loading for deep learning models.
+At [Determined AI](https://determined.ai), we help many of our customers perform high-performance data loading for deep learning models.
 We believe every data loader should have two layers: the **random-access layer** and the **sequential layer**.

 The **random-access layer** is critical for good training infrastructure.
 Direct random access to any record enables: